-Upon receipt of the Write Sector command, the Busy status bit is set.
+Upon receipt of the Write Sector-Command, the Busy Status Bit is set.
 When an ID field is encountered that has the correct track number, correct sector number, and correct CRC, a DRQ is generated.
-The WD1770 counts off 11 bytes in single density and 22 bytes in double density from the CRC field and the Write Gate (WG) output is made active if the DRQ is serviced (i.e., the DR has been loaded by the computer).
-If DRQ has not been serviced, the command is terminated and the Lost Data status bit is set.
-If the DRQ has been serviced, the WG is made active and six bytes of zeroes in single density and 12 bytes in double density are then written on the disk.
-At this time, the Data Address Mark is then written on the disk as determined by the ap field of the command as shown below:
+The WD177X-00 counts off 11 bytes in single density and 22 bytes in double density from the CRC field and the WG output is made active if the DRQ is serviced (i.e., the DR is loaded by the computer).
+If DRQ is not serviced, the command is terminated and the Lost Data Status Bit is set.
+If the DRQ is serviced, the WG is made active and six bytes of zeroes in single density and 12 bytes in double density are written on the disk.
+The Data Address Mark is then written on the disk as determined by the a0 field of the command as shown:

-80 DATA ADDRESS MARK (BIT 0)
+a 0 DATA ADDRESS MARK (BIT 0)

 1 Deleted Data Mark

 0 Data Mark

-The WD1770 then writes the data field and generates DRQ's to the computer.
-If the DRQ is not serviced in time for continuous writing the Lost Data Status Bit is set and a byte of zeroes is written on the disk.
+The WD177X-00 writes the data field and generates DRQ's to the computer.
+If the DRQ is not serviced in time for continuous writing the Lost Data Status

+Bit is set and a byte of zeroes is written on the disk.
 The command is not terminated.
-After the last data byte has been written on the disk, the two-byte CRC is computed internally and written on the disk followed by one byte of logic ones in FM or in MFM.
+After the last data byte is written on the disk, the two-byte CRC is computed internally and written on the disk followed by one byte of logic ones in FM or in MFM.
 The WG output is then deactivated.
-INTRQ will set 24μsec (MFM) after the last CRC byte is written.
+INTRQ sets 24 μsec (MFM) after the last CRC byte is written.
 For partial sector writing, the proper method is to write data and fill the balance with zeroes.